GIScience/ors-netascore-workshop-agile-24/tutorial/openrouteservice.md

 - [Docker](https://www.docker.com/)

 The simplest way of running openrouteservice is through Docker and Docker Compose.
-To install these on your system, you can follow the guides provided by Docker at ...
+To install these on your system, you can follow the guides provided by Docker at [https://docs.docker.com/engine/install/](https://docs.docker.com/engine/install/).

 ### 1. Getting the resources

 The very first thing that you need to get openrouteservice running is to get the Docker Compose file.
 You can create this yourself, but the recommended method is to download one that has been automatically created for the latest version of openrouteservice.
-This file is available in the Assets part of the latest release page (https://github.com/GIScience/openrouteservice/releases/tag/v8.0.1).
-Whilst you ar there, it is also a good idea to download the configuration file `ors-config.yaml`.
-Openrouteservice can have settings applied through this configuration file or through environment variables, but in this tutorial we will only work with the yaml configuration.
+This file is available in the Assets part of the latest release page ([https://github.com/GIScience/openrouteservice/releases/tag/v8.0.1](https://github.com/GIScience/openrouteservice/releases/tag/v8.0.1)).
+Whilst you are there, it is also a good idea to download the configuration file `ors-config.yaml`.
+Openrouteservice can have settings applied through this configuration file, through environment variables or via parameters in the docker compose file, but in this tutorial we will only work with the yaml configuration.

 You should also download some OSM data that you can use in your local instance.
 One thing to keep in mind when choosing the area you want ot use is how much data is there.
 The more data there is, the more RAM and time needed for building the routing graph.
 As a general rule of thumb, we say that the amount of RAM needed **per profile** is at least twice the size of the OSM pbf file, meaning if you wanted to build the car profile for Germany, which has a pbf file size (from GeoFabrik) of 4.0GB, you would need to allocate at least 8.0GB of RAM.
 A good place to download OSM data from (as already mentioned) is GeoFabrik.
-From their website (https://download.geofabrik.de) you can download various extents of OSM data split by continent, country or region.
+From their website ([https://download.geofabrik.de](https://download.geofabrik.de)) you can download various extents of OSM data split by continent, country or region.
 If you want a smaller region than what they offer, then you can also use tools such as Osmium to extract regions from pbf files.
-For this tutorial, we have provided a pbf file of Glasgow, which you can access from the resources page of this workbook.
+For this tutorial, we have provided a pbf file of Glasgow, which you can access from the [resources](./resources.md) web drive for this tutorial.

 ### 2. Setting up the file structure
 If you are using the docker compose file provided by openrouteservice (see previous step), then we will be working